rocketfellows/vies-vat-validation-php-sdk-interface/README.md

 `UnknownServiceErrorException` - exception thrown if it was not possible to understand what error code service returned.

+`ServiceRequestException` - exception thrown if it was not possible to send a request to service (other errors).

 ## Contributing.

 Welcome to pull requests.
 If there is a major changes, first please open an issue for discussion.